-An email from a human, who either knows my work or has taken a few minutes to research what I write about and why, is one million times more likely to lead to something than a cold email that starts with, “Dear journalist…”
+An email from a real person, who either knows my work or has taken a few minutes to research what type of coworking stories I write about and why, is one million times more likely to lead to something than a cold email that starts with, “Dear journalist…”

-Approach your media connection as the first step in a relationship rather than a transactional ask you’ve cropdusted to as many people as possible.
+Approach your media connection as the first step in a relationship rather than a transactional ask that you’ve cropdusted onto as many people as possible.

 - Copy of a press release

 Be strategic about your angle.
 Don’t send generic requests for press.
 Be human.

 Do your research and think about building relationships rather than one-off transactions.

 NEXT STEP: Consider taking my mini-course, How to Create a Press Release for Your Coworking Space.
 I show you everything I know and give you my press release template.

 Group coaching, worksprints, pro resources, peer accountability and member-only content to streamline your marketing and brand